rshampa/GNN3Dihed/README.md

    ./runme.sh
 ```

-  - Classification  task: An example for bbbp dataset
+  - Classification  task: An example for hdat dataset

 ### Steps to generate features and train a model

-1. Go to bbbp folder:
+1. Go to hdat folder:

 ```
-   cd train/classification/bbbp
+   cd train/classification/hdat
 ```

 2. Run runme.sh: